-As the first innovation lab of its kind in Asia, Pulse Lab Jakarta is working to close information gaps in the development and humanitarian sectors through theadoption of Big Data, real-time analytics and artificial intelligence.
+As the first innovation lab of its kind in Asia, Pulse Lab Jakarta is working to close information gaps in the development and humanitarian sectors through the adoption of Big Data and application of Service Design, with emphasis on gender equality, disability and social inclusion.

-We want Big Data and artificial intelligence to be harnessed responsibly as public good.
-As part of the Global Pulse network (which also includes Pulse Lab New York and Pulse Lab Kampala), our mission is to accelerate the discovery and adoption of data innovation for sustainable development and humanitarian action.
+We want big data, artificial intelligence and emerging technologies to be harnessed safely and responsibly for the public good.
+As part of the Global Pulse network, our mission is to accelerate the discovery and adoption of data innovation for sustainable development and humanitarian action.

 Through its network of labs, UN Global Pulse provides three main services: